Free cover letter template

 Example:

-Sign off your cover letter with ‘Yours sincerely’ (if you know the name of the hiring manager)/’Yours faithfully’ (if you do not), and your name.
+Sign off with ‘Yours sincerely’ if you know the hiring manager’s name, or ‘Yours faithfully’ if you don’t.

 Example: